Results caching

 When starting the Ersilia server, you can decide whether to use caching with these command-line options:

-ersilia server eos3b5e --cache #default
+ersilia server eos3b5e --enable-cache #default

-ersilia server eos3b5e --no-cache #disables caching
+ersilia server eos3b5e --disable-cache #disables cachingMemory Management

 Redis manages its memory usage based on available system resources.
 By default, it uses 30% of the system RAM for caching.
 You can adjust this limit by specifying a different memory usage fraction.
 Simply replace with the desired fraction of your system's RAM that Redis should use.
 Recommended range is 0.1-0.7.
+It uses AOF mode with snapshot disabled for better memory usage.

 Last updated